MichaelCade/90DaysOfDevOps/Days/day39.md

 ### Restoring a File to an Earlier Version

-As we have alluded to throughout a big portion of what Git is able to help with is being able to restore copies of your files from your snapshots (this is not a backup but it is a very fast restore point) My advice is that you also save copies of your code in other locations using a backup solution for this.
+As we have alluded to throughout a big portion of what Git can help with is being able to restore copies of your files from your snapshots (this is not a backup but it is a very fast restore point) My advice is that you also save copies of your code in other locations using a backup solution for this.

-As an example let's go and delete our most important file in our directory, notice we are using unix based commands to remove this from the directory, not git commands.
+As an example let's go and delete our most important file in our directory, notice we are using Unix-based commands to remove this from the directory, not git commands.

 ![](Images/Day39_Git24.png)

 Now we have no readme.mdin our working directory.
 We could have used `git rm readme.md` and this would then be reflected in our git database.
-Let's also delete from here to simiulate it being removed completely.
+Let's also delete it from here to simulate it being removed completely.

 ![](Images/Day39_Git25.png)